joelongstreet/data-forms/README.md

-* hide the example popover when clicked
-* add details to the warning saying the preview might not be "visible" on some devices since the strokes are so small
-* make the add to home screen button have a yellow color
-* use or get rid of the service workers file

 # Data Forms

 DataForms allows you to create physical manifestations of data.
 Data sets are drawn on a 2D plane and downloadable as a single SVG.
 Modify the downloaded file or send it straight to a laser cutter for processing.